ajo2995/genetrees/README.md

 6. click Core Admin, then Add Core, then write "compara_90" in the name and instanceDir fields
 7. node database/compara.js -h ensembldb.ensembl.org -u anonymous -d ensembl_compara_90 -s http://localhost:8983/solr/compara_90
 ```

+If you want to have interpro annotations integrated into the tree leaf nodes, run getInterproCommands.js on the relevant ensembl mysql db host.
+The key params are -h <host> -u <user> -p <password> -t <port> -e <ensembl version> -g <gramene/ensemblGenomes version>
+You need to have a redis server running on the default port (also used for web cache)
+Interpro annotations are stored in a redis cache (key is proteinId, value is JSON list of domains)
+They get loaded into the solr core in a dynamic field called interpro_x which is parsed into a nested structure by the tree and search controllers of the web service.